KaaviyaP/Stepin_miniproject/1_Requirements/Readme.md

 ###### Output Pulse Width (secs) = 1.1 x R x C

-   **Features:**

-This 555 timer monostable circuit calculator can be used to
-  *  Get the output pulse width (delay time).
-In Monostable mode of 555 timer IC, when power is applied, the output remains low for the Delay time and then becomes high and remains high, or vice versa.
-  *  Along with that, the program also automatically computes the resistor value from the colour bands entered and capacitor value from the code entered by the user.

 **Benefits:**

 *	This combines 3 different calculators- A Resistor band Calculator, A Capacitance code calculator and a 555 Timer Pulse Width Calculator.
 All the three can be calculated at one place.